-The ILIT is an irrevocable trust with an independent trustee (not a member of your immediate family or anyone considered subordinate to you under tax law) and is considered a separate legal entity.
-It has its own federal tax identification number and must file annual state and federal income tax returns, although it usually has no taxable income while you are alive.
+The ILIT has its own federal tax identification number and must file annual state and federal income tax returns, although it usually has no taxable income while you are alive.
 When you die, the entity which owns the policy and collects the death benefit “lives on,” so to speak, so the death benefits are not taxed.
 The ILIT should have provisions for distribution of the death benefits (or holding them in a continued trust) which are coordinated with all other aspects of your estate plan.
 A single ILIT can own more than one life insurance policy.

 In addition to the annual tax returns, your trustee will have to set up a bank account, into which you will make periodic deposits sufficient to cover the annual premiums for the insurance.
 These deposits to pay premiums will be considered taxable gifts to the beneficiaries of the trust (your spouse and children, for example).
-However, in a properly drafter ILIT, if certain “notice” procedures are strictly followed, deposits and premium payments up to $14,000 per year, per beneficiary, can be disregarded under the annual gift tax exclusion.
-For example, if your two children and four grandchildren were the beneficiaries of the ILIT, up to $84,000 of annual premium could be paid without gift tax consequences.
-(If the premiums added up to the full $84,000, you could make no other significant gifts to the children and grandchildren; all gifts each year are counted toward the $14,000 per person limit.)
+However, in a properly drafted ILIT, if certain “notice” procedures are strictly followed, deposits and premium payments up to $18,000 per year, per beneficiary, can be disregarded under the annual gift tax exclusion.
+For example, if your two children and four grandchildren were the beneficiaries of the ILIT, up to $108,000 of annual premium could be paid without gift tax consequences.
+(If the premiums added up to the full $108,000, you could make no other significant gifts to the children and grandchildren; all gifts each year are counted toward the $18,000 per person limit.)

 Because of the setup costs and careful attention that must be paid to it every year, an ILIT is not appropriate for every person and every life insurance policy.
-In the right circumstances, however, it can be a simple way to prevent 8% to 48% of the death benefit from falling into the hands of the tax collector.
+In the right circumstances, however, it can be a simple way to prevent some of the proceeds from falling into the hands of the tax collector.
 That’s money in the bank for your loved ones.